-5.8 Work undertaken using a third party instead of the NFI, identified 1,256 properties claiming Single Person Discounts, which they were not entitled to.
-These have been cancelled, resulting in liability being increased by £249,941.68.
+This exercise will be undertaken as part of the NFI exercise identified above.
+A similar exercise the year before, identified 1,256 properties claiming Single Person Discounts, which they were not entitled to.
+These were cancelled, resulting in liability being increased by £249,941.68.